rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 `@DDMFormLayoutPage`) above.
 If you need to make one of the default settings unusable in the settings form for your field type, configure a *hide rule* for the field.
 Form field rules are configured using the `@DDMFormRule` annotation.
-More information on configuring form rules will be written soon.

-Your interface is extending the `DefaultDDMFormFieldTypeSettings` class.
+The interface extends `DefaultDDMFormFieldTypeSettings`.
 That's why the default settings are available to use in the class annotation, without setting them up in the class, as was necessary for the mask and placeholder.

 +$$$

 **DDM Annotations:** The `@DDMForm` annotation on this class allows the form engine to convert the interface definition into a dynamic form.
 This makes it really intuitive to lay out your settings form.

 For now, here are brief explanations for the annotations used in the above
 example: